 In the factory pattern, developers create an object without exposing the creation logic.
 An interface is used for creating an object, but lets subclass decide which class to instantiate.
 Rather than defining each object manually, developers can do it programmatically.

-In short, a factory is an object that creates objects without the use of a constructor.
+A factory is an object that creates objects without the use of a constructor.

 The pattern does not actually have a decision point where one subclass is directly selected over another class.
 Instead, programs written to this pattern usually define an abstract class that creates objects but lets each subclass decide which object to create.